-PRINCE2® Foundation, 7th Edition - 2023
+PRINCE2® Foundation and Practitioner, 7th Edition - 2023

 Overview

-Welcome to the PRINCE2® Foundation, 7th Edition 2023 course!
+Welcome to the PRINCE2® 7th Edition 2023 course!
 As the world's leading project management independent methodology, PRINCE2® has been revamped to align with the future of project management.
 Released in September 2023, the updated version includes modern tools, practices, and technologies to give you an edge in the industry.
-Whether a novice project manager or a seasoned professional, our highly engaging 3-day course brings to life the five core elements of PRINCE2®- context, principles, practices, processes, and people management – and shows how these can fit the circumstances of any project.
+Whether a novice project manager or a seasoned professional, our highly engaging 5-day course brings to life the five core elements of PRINCE2®- context, principles, practices, processes, and people management – and shows how these can fit the circumstances of any project.
+As the course progresses you will be able to understand how people factors influence the project context, permeate the method’s seven principles, drive the project’s practices and processes, and you will appreciate how the method empowers the project team to decide how to maximise the value of a project in a modern sustainable manner.

 What's New in PRINCE2® v7?